COVID-19 Workforce Assistance

 Labor’s Division of Workforce Development and Adult Learning enforces the Rapid Response System, which works collaboratively with the State’s businesses and workers to minimize the impact of economic disruptions caused by layoffs and plant or business operations closing.

 Labor’s Office of Small Business Regulatory Assistance is available to help Maryland business owners find timely and effective solutions to issues, so they can go about running their companies.
 They can be contacted by calling 410-230-6101 or emailing firstname.lastname@example.org.

 Expansion of Unemployment Insurance Benefits Under the New CARES Act

 Pandemic Unemployment Assistance (PUA)

 Individuals who are not usually eligible for regular UI and who cannot work due to COVID-19 are eligible for a maximum of 39 weeks of benefits, which includes $600 Federal Pandemic Unemployment Compensation (FPUC).

-Starting Friday, April 24, those who are self-employed, independent contractors, gig workers, or have insufficient work history will be able to apply online for unemployment assistance.
+Those who are self-employed, independent contractors, gig workers, or have insufficient work history are able to apply online for unemployment assistance.